 Are there any real life examples where D&O has helped an organisation?

-Example 1 – an employee was made President of a small private limited company when he convinced the directors of the company that he was ideal for the job.
-However, under the new President’s leadership, the company’s revenues dwindled and the company’s financial position became weak.
-One of the shareholders of the company then sued the board of directors on behalf of the whole company naming them responsible for the weakened financial position of the company.
+An employee became the President of a small private limited company after convincing the directors of the company that he was ideal for the job.
+However, under the new President’s leadership, the company’s revenues dwindled.
+As a result, the company’s financial position became weak.
+One of the small shareholders of the company then sued the board of directors.
+He held them responsible for the weakened financial position of the company.

 The shareholder argued that the board of directors did not make a good decision in choosing the President and their action was not in the company’s best interests.
 The case reached the court.
 The settlement reached USD 1.5 million, and the legal fees incurred totalled INR 500,000.